Robust Unsupervised Video Anomaly Detection by Multi-Path Frame Prediction: Experiments

 \para{{\Ntloss}} In Section~\ref{sec:method-perceptual}, we have illustrated that noise causes significant interference to prediction and may impede anomaly detection models.
 Without changing the network architecture, we added the {\ntloss} for training.
-The complete {\ourmethod} method achieved an AUC score of 88.3\% on \data{Avenue} with a substantial gain of 1.6\%.
-The results validate our assumptions that mitigating interference caused by the indiscernible noise is critical to robust video anomaly detection and show the effectiveness of using the {\ntloss}.
+The complete {\ourmethod} method achieved an AUROC score of 88.3\% on \data{Avenue} with a substantial gain of 1.6 percentage points, and an AUROC score of 76.6\% on \data{ShanghaiTech} with a substantial gain of 2.1 percentage points.
+As we mentioned previously, the {\ntloss} was little helpful to the grayscale and low-resolution videos in the UCSD Pedestrian datasets and we omitted the results.
+The results on the two large and challenging datasets validate our assumption that mitigating interference caused by the indiscernible noise is critical to robust video anomaly detection and show the effectiveness of using the {\ntloss}.